hirememorey/nba-lineup-optimizer/docs/quick_start.md

 - Cache-first development prevents API issues
 - Comprehensive testing before pipeline runs
 - Automatic retry logic for failed requests
+- **These features are currently protecting the system by preventing execution with a faulty API.**

 ### ✅ **Observability**
 - Real-time progress bars